Home .:. Troup Cares, Inc.

 In June of 2009, we hired a full time nurse practitioner along with a full time care manager / registered nurse.
 This event allowed the clinic to move into a three full-day operation.
 In December of 2010, the clinic expanded to include Mondays.

-Currently we have a network of 39 volunteer practitioners which include physicians, chiropractic, optometry, physical therapy and podiatry.
+Currently we have a network of 45 volunteer practitioners which include physicians, chiropractic, optometry, physical therapy and podiatry.
 Six physicians serve as in-clinic practitioners and the remaining 33 are specialists that are available on a referral basis.
 We also have nine nurses that volunteer their time within the clinic setting.

 These doctors and nurses are special and donate their time and talents on a no fee basis.

-Accomplishments ---- We at the Troup Cares Free Clinic have provided our patients with something that they have never had --- A Medical Home.
+Accomplishments --- We at the Troup Cares Free Clinic have provided our patients with something that they have never had --- A Medical Home.
 Our patients can now come to our clinic at the onset of medical issues, and in most cases we can handle it either in house or through one of our many specialists.
 This is a major breakthrough away from the emergency room cycle into which so many of our patients have fallen.

 We have also established a full time Care Management program and Pharmaceutical Assistance program for our patients.
 These two programs have allowed our professional staff the opportunity to work with and plan for the medical and care direction for each of our patients.
 We have already seen many examples of in house solutions to medical issues which eliminated visits to the emergency room and possible hospital admission.
 Our patients are now calling the Troup Cares Free Clinic at the onset of medical problems.
-This is how it should be.